-- a) initial meeting to share PDP plan;
+- 1. initial meeting to share PDP plan;

-- b) progress report meeting mid-year;
+- 2. progress report meeting mid-year;

-- c) progress report meeting end of year.
+- 3. progress report meeting end of year.

 At any time during the probationary period, member of a teacher's PDP Team can recommend that the probationary teacher receive additional professional support in order to help the teacher improve instructional performance and meet expectations and standards set for the educational profession.
-This process is described in Subd.
-3 below.
+This process is described in 3.9 below.

-Subd.
-3. Professional Support Process: The Professional Support Process (PSP) is a confidential process that provides support for employees who are experiencing challenges that require expanded collegial assistance.
-It is initiated when a PDP team member recognizes the need to assure additional support for teachers to achieve PDP a District PDS mentor, after meeting with the teacher's PDP team, determines the need to assure additional support for teachers (as defined by M.S.
-179A.03, Subd.
+3.9 Professional Support Process (PSP): The Professional Support Process (PSP) is a confidential process that provides support for employees who are experiencing challenges that require expanded collegial assistance.
+It is initiated when a PDP team member recognizes the need to assure additional support for teachers to achieve PDP a District PDS mentor, after meeting with the teacher's PDP team, determines the need to assure additional support for teachers (as defined by MN Statute §179A.03, Subd.
 18) to achieve the necessary goals and objectives.
 Professional ethics, respect, and the Government Data Practices Act will govern information and the team process.
 Members of PSP teams agree to keep confidentiality, be active members of the team and participate in making a decision at the end of the process.
-(See Subd.
-1 of this article for a description of this process for ABE teachers new to the District.)
+(See 3.7 of this article for a description of this process for Adult Education teachers new to the District.)